 Karen is a current undergraduate student at UCLA, majoring in environmental science and minoring in geography and Geographical Information Systems and Technology (GIS&T).
 Raised in San Diego, she became involved with environmental activism during high school through climate justice walkouts in collaboration with SanDiego350, and in college, volunteering for her university’s CALPIRG.
 At Hammond Climate Solutions, Karen will be assisting the team research important climate legislation, expand projects and programs, and grow the foundation’s presence online.
 During her free time she enjoys cooking, watching movies and TV, and playing taiko with her drumming ensemble UCLA Kyodo Taiko.

 Justin is a North American Board of Certified Energy Practitioners (NABCEP) certified PV Installation Professional, who holds a Bachelors of Science degree in Civil Engineering from San Diego State University.
 He has been responsible for the development and design of nearly one hundred solar & energy storage systems serving a wide range of organizations; from small, medium, and large scale businesses, to houses of worship, school districts and college universities, local municipalities and the U.S. military, and regional electric utility providers.
 Justin grew up in San Diego, where his mother’s family restarted their lives after fleeing conflict in Cambodia in 1975.
-He loves being with his family outdoors, and spending time at the beach and in the ocean.
+He loves being with his family outdoors and spending time in the ocean surfing and diving.

 Quinn has over 15 years in the electrical construction industry, graduating from a five year IBEW electrical apprenticeship program with an emphasis on photovoltaic systems.
 Over a decade of that experience was specifically focused on designing, installing and maintaining Photovoltaic and Energy storage systems in the US.
 He is an experienced leader, electrician, sales manager, project manager and executive with extensive experience in renewables.
 Quinn has a deep knowledge of energy storage systems, market trends, construction and safety and has been involved in successful deployment of thousands of systems.